(Above image of the Gospel of Thomas courtesy

 translations reference the text of all four to develop a single

 coherent English version.
-This is the case with the first two translations
+This is the case with the first three translations

 Stevan Davies Translation -- Davies renders the text in a free-verse format that greatly enhances